Yi-Gaoqiao/homework_sns_api/README.md

 # Learned Skills

 - Simple CRUD API creation skills using the Django REST framwork
+    - Sign Up/Out
+    - Direct Message
+    - Friend Request
+    - Post

-- Building a virtual environment with Docker
+- Build a virtual environment with Docker

 # How to get started